daviszung/sudoku-visual/README.md

 ## Usage

 Before using any visualizations, you must first have a board.
 Click on the "new board" button to generate a new board.
-You can then select between the various algorithms.
+You can then select between the various algorithms and click the "Run" button to run the algorithm and see the result.

 1. Narow By Region
 2. Narrow and Deduce by Rows and Columns
 3. Deduce By Region
 4. Backtracking
 5. Backtracking (Slow Mode)

+Additionally, you can toggle whether or not you want to see the possible values that the app has detected for each empty cell.
+By running narrowing algorithms, you can eliminate possibilities and get closer to a valid value for the cell

 <p align="right">(<a href="#readme-top">back to top</a>)</p>